State of Illinois Monetary Award Program (MAP)

 Federal Work-Study (FWS)

 As a campus-based program, FWS is awarded through the Office of Financial Aid.
 Job Application process is coordinated through the Office of Human Resources.
-Students who participate generally work from 10-20 hours per week and are paid every two weeks.
+Students who participate generally work 8 hours per week and are paid every two weeks.
 The actual FWS award is based on demonstrated financial need.

 Federal Supplemental Educational Opportunity Grant (FSEOG)